segmentio/segment-docs/src/connections/storage/catalog/snowflake/index.md

 Segment's Snowflake destination requires you to first create a Snowflake [virtual warehouse](https://docs.snowflake.com/en/user-guide/warehouses){:target="_blank"}.

-To avoid conflicts with other operations in your cluster, Segment recommends that you create a new warehouse just for Segment loads, but this is not mandatory.
-An X-Small warehouse works for most Segment customers when they first create their Snowflake destination.
+To avoid conflicts with other operations in your cluster, Segment recommends that you create a new warehouse just for Segment loads.
+An X-Small warehouse is large enough for most Segment customers when they first create their Snowflake destination.

 To create a new virtual warehouse, navigate to **Warehouses** > **Create** in Snowflake's Classic Console or execute the following SQL command: